Charles Thompson (American football): Rise with the Sooners

-Raised in Lawton, Oklahoma, Thompson proved to be a highly skilled athlete and was recruited by the University of Oklahoma, a NCAA Division I-A college football program, under head coach Barry Switzer.
-He was also drafted by Major League Baseball's Cincinnati Reds in the 4th round as a second baseman; however, he decided to focus on football.
+Raised in Lawton, Oklahoma, Thompson proved to be a highly skilled athlete and was recruited by the University of Oklahoma, an NCAA Division I-A college football program, under head coach Barry Switzer.
+He was also selected by Major League Baseball's Cincinnati Reds in the 34th round of the 1986 MLB draft as a second baseman; however, he decided to focus on football.
 As a redshirt freshman, Thompson became the starting quarterback of the nationally ranked Sooners for the 1987 season.
-The highlight came on November 21, 1987, when Thompson led the offense of then #2-ranked Sooners to a dominating victory over the #1 Nebraska Cornhuskers in a game that was heavily hyped as the Game of the Century II.
-While the Sooners would drop their final game of the season in the 1988 Orange Bowl and finish 11-1, Thompson's status as a nationally famous collegiate athlete was confirmed.
+The highlight came on November 21, 1987, when Thompson led the offense of then No. 2-ranked Sooners to a dominating victory over the #1 Nebraska Cornhuskers in a game that was heavily hyped as the Game of the Century II.
+While the Sooners would drop their final game of the season in the 1988 Orange Bowl and finish 11–1, Thompson's status as a nationally famous collegiate athlete was confirmed.

-During the 1988 season, Thompson, now a redshirt sophomore, led the Sooners to a 9-3 record.
+During the 1988 season, Thompson, now a redshirt sophomore, led the Sooners to a 9–3 record.
 Thompson was a successful quarterback, named to the All-Big Eight Conference - 1st team.
 Off the field he was a celebrity, volunteering to speak to at-risk youth about how to succeed in the face of adversity and, the danger of illegal drugs.